More Efficient Estimation for Logistic Regression with Optimal Subsample: Numerical evaluations

 \subsection{Computational efficiency}

 We consider the computational efficiency of the more efficient estimation methods in this section.
-Note that they have the same order of computational time complicity, so they should have similar computational efficiency.
-For Poisson sampling, there is no need to calculate $\{\pi_i^p\}_{i=1}^N$ all at once and random numbers can be generated on the go, so it requires less RAM and may require less CPU times as well.
+Note that they have the same order of computational time complexity, so they should have similar computational efficiency as the weighted estimator.
+For Poisson subsampling, there is no need to calculate $\{\pi_i^p\}_{i=1}^N$ all at once and random numbers can be generated on the go, so it requires less RAM and may require less CPU times as well.
 To confirm this, we record the computing time of implementing each of them for the case when $\x$ is mzNormal.
 All methods are implemented in the R programming language \citep{R}, and computations are carried out on a desktop running Ubuntu Linux 16.04 with an Intel I7 processor and 16GB RAM.
 Only one logical CPU is used for the calculation.
-We set the value of $d$ to $d=50$, the values of $N$ to be $N=10^4, 10^5, 10^6$ and $10^7$, and the subsample sizes to be $n_1=200$ and $n=1000$.
+We set the value of $d$ to $d=50$, the values of $N$ to be $N=10^4, 10^5, 10^6$ and $10^7$, and the subsample sizes to be $n_0=200$ and $n=1000$.

-Table~\ref{tab:1} gives the required CPU times (in seconds) to obtain $\cbeta_w$, $\cbeta_r$, and $\cbeta_p$, using $\pi^{\mvc}$ and $\pi^{\mmse}$.
+Table~\ref{tab:1} gives the required CPU times (in seconds) to obtain $\cbeta_w$, $\cbeta_{uw}$, and $\cbeta_p$, using $\pi_i^{\mvc}$ and $\pi_i^{\mmse}$.
 The computing times for using the full data (Full) are also given for comparisons.
-It is seen that $\cbeta_r$ and $\cbeta_p$ are a little more computationally efficient than $\cbeta_w$ but the advantages are not very significant.
-Note that these times are obtained when all the calculations are done in the RAM, and only the CPU times for implementing each method are counted while the time to generate the data is not counted.
+It is seen that $\cbeta_{uw}$ and $\cbeta_p$ are a little faster than $\cbeta_w$ but the advantages are not very significant. {The reason is that the original OSMAC estimator $\cbeta_{uw}$ pools the pilot subsample with the second stage subsample and performs iterative calculations on the pilot subsample twice, while the proposed method combines the pilot estimator with the second stage estimator which only requires iterative calculations on the pilot subsample once.
+Since the pilot subsample size is small, the difference is not significant.} Note that these times are obtained when all the calculations are done in the RAM, and only the CPU times for implementing each method are counted while the time to generate the data is not counted.

 For big data problem, it is common that the full data are larger than the size of the available RAM, and full data can not be loaded into the RAM.
 For this scenario, one has to load the data into RAM line-by-line or block-by-block.
 Note that communication between CPU and hard drive is much slower than communication between CPU and RAM.
 Thus, this will dramatically increase the computing time.
 To mimic this situation, we store the full data on hard drive and use \verb|readlines()| function to process data 1000 rows each time.
 We also use a smaller computer with 8GB RAM to implement the method.
 For the case when $N=10^7$, the full data is about 9.1GB which is larger than the available RAM.